Bickio/Autostrate/brief.md

  - For this, it is probably best to build it as a web app.
 That way computation can happen in the cloud, and it can be accessible on any platform.
  - It will also make it easier to implement an algorithm/song sharing system (not part of the brief), making it more flexible/extensible/sustainable

-## Attributes
-- Easy to use and access
-- Quicker than writing parts by hand for experienced composers
-- Requires little or no music theory knowledge to use
-- Gives good sounding results